A Bunbury Musician

 MUSIC

-We use music to enrich children's learning and provide individual and collective opportunities for participation in musical activities according to level of understanding and ability, through the development of the following:
+We follow the Love Music Trust curriculum to enrich children's learning and provide individual and collective opportunities for participation in musical activities according to level of understanding and ability, through the following units of work development of the following is progressive and sequenced in terms of skills and knowledge:

 We believe that the promotion of music develops a child in a social, physical, intellectual, emotional and spiritual way.